roq-trading/.github/profile/README.md

 without having to change the strategy code.
 Strategies should preferably be implemented using C++20.

-> There is experimental Python support but we do not recommend this for anything
+> There is experimental Python support but we do not recommend it for anything
 > low latency.